Convex-Dev/convex.cljc/README.md

 cryptographic keys.
 A consensus algorithm between peers guarantees that the network is tamperproof.

 Using such a network, it is possible to write decentralized applications (dApps) that do not need a centralized database or server, are censorship-resistant, and highly-available.
-Such characterics provide a robust framework for managing any kind of state, even digital assets.
+Such characteristics provide a robust framework for managing any kind of state, even digital assets.

 Instead of relying on a query language like SQL or datalog, querying or transacting data on the network is done via